codepath/android_guides/Sending-and-Managing-Network-Requests.md

 imageLoader.displayImage(imageUri, ivBasicImage);
 ```

-The important thing here is to notice just how much cleaner and clearer using third-party high level libraries can make application development.
+The important thing here is to notice just how much cleaner and clearer app develop can be when using third-party high level libraries.
+An popular alternative to the universal-image-loader is called [Picasso](http://square.github.io/picasso/) which serves a similar purpose.

 ### Displaying Remote Images (The "Hard" Way)